EdgarasSp/tt-beauty-services-app/README.md

 ### Booking Page
 #

 The Booking page contains a 'Make Appointment Form' for user to fill should when they want to book an appointment.
-Form has preset choice list to help with service routing.
+Form has present choice list to help with service routing.

 ![booking](https://i.imgur.com/7T24u05h.png)

 #### Booking Success

 Once the form is completed, the user is redirected to the home page.
-The page will show sucess pop up at the top confirming top the user that the form has been submited sucesfully.
+The page will show success pop up at the top confirming top the user that the form has been submitted successfully.

 ![pop up](https://i.imgur.com/8MPS4UHh.png)